Eric-Gardiner12/TRAINN-2020-2021/README.md

 # TRAINN-2020-2021
 ## Code is split into two main folders for AIS/ADS-B
-This includes the ML Apps
+This includes the ML App